Variance-Reduced Gradient Estimator for Nonconvex Zeroth-Order Distributed Optimization: Theoretical Analysis

-\begin{remark} The estimation error of VR-GE (i.e., the left-hand side of~\eqref{variance}) comprises two parts: consensus error and the smoothing radius effect.
-Consensus error is inherent due to the distributed nature of the algorithm, while the smoothing radius can be tuned properly.
-As Algorithm \ref{main_algorithm} approaches consensus and the smoothing radius approaches zero, the estimation error between the VR-GE and the true gradient diminishes.
-Thus, VR-GE offers reduced variance compared to the 2-point gradient estimator while requiring fewer samples than the $2d$-point gradient estimator. \end{remark}
+\begin{remark} The bound~\eqref{variance} demonstrates a contraction factor $(1-p)(1+p/2)=1-p/2-p^2/2$ for the estimation error of VR-GE across successive iterations.
+Consequently, as Algorithm \ref{main_algorithm} approaches consensus and optimum and the smoothing radius approaches zero, the estimation error between the VR-GE and the true gradient diminishes.
+Thus, VR-GE offers reduced variance compared to the 2-point gradient estimator while requiring fewer samples than the $2d$-point gradient estimator on average. \end{remark}